celoyd/potato/docs/quickstart.md

 ```

 Using the same chips for training and testing is a bad idea for serious training sessions (because it makes the test loss uninformative); you will want to set up a separate testing chip directory.

+Once the first epoch is done, you can use `demo.py` with your first checkpoint.
+Also note that the training script logs for tensorboardX, although I have no idea why you would want that.